Get insider access

 3. Best Mid-Range Camera For Hiking And Backpacking

 That said, there's a trade-off in build quality here.
-This model has no weather sealing, so you must be more careful on rainy days.
-On the upside, its dedicated exposure dials make adjusting settings a breeze, and you get several film simulation profiles to play around with the look of your JPEGs in-camera.
+This model has no weather sealing, so you'll have to be more careful in adverse weather conditions.
+On the upside, its dedicated exposure dials make adjusting settings very easy, and you can play with its preset film simulation profiles to change up the look of your JPEGs in-camera.
 Ultimately, if you can live without weather sealing or built-in stabilization, this is an excellent little camera for the money.
+It's worth noting that its follow-up, the Fujifilm X-T50, is out now and includes improvements like a higher-resolution sensor and IBIS, but it's significantly pricier, making the X-T30 II a better deal for most photographers in this price range.

 See our review